adzsoft/Backend_EntFriend/README.md

     php artisan serve
     ```

+We're done here, congrats!

+### Check Setup Works

-1. You can now access your project at
+5. You can now access your project at
     http://localhost:8000

-1. Test that end-points are configured
+6. Test that end-points are configured
     ``` bash
     php artisan route:list
     ```